MBadriNarayanan/MBadriNarayanan/README.md

 ### A little bit more about me:
 :one: I'm currently pursuing my bacherlors in **Information Technology** at [SSN College of Engineering](https://www.ssn.edu.in) , Chennai. <br>
-: two: I am interested in the fields of Machine Learning , Deep Learning, Natural Language Processing, Computer Vision and Data Science.
+:two: I am interested in the fields of Machine Learning , Deep Learning, Natural Language Processing, Computer Vision and Data Science.
 I would like to work in the aforementioned fields and develop real world solutions.<br>
 :three: I am an avid programmer and I am interested in making meaningful contributions to the Open Source community so please free to mail me incase you have any projects :smiley:.<br>
 :four: I'm a part-time Research Assistant at [Solarillion Foundation](https://solarillionfoundation.org/) where I'm researching in the fields of Machine Learning, Deep Learning, Natural Language Processing and Computer Vision.<br>
 :five: Check out my [portfolio website](https://mbadrinarayanan.github.io) for more details and up-to-date CV